 Bar-tailed godwit call: Peter Boesman, Xeno-Canto

-I fly here from the high Arctic, our nearest summer breeding grounds are in Scandinavia.
+Bar-tailed godwits fly to the Solent in the autumn from the high Arctic: their nearest summer breeding grounds are in Scandinavia.

-You will see me in large, often noisy, flocks.
-We feed by making fast probing movements in the mud and sometimes it looks like we do not stop walking whilst we do this.
-We like to eat marine worms and molluscs.
+You will see bar-tailed godwits in large, often noisy, flocks.
+They feed by making fast probing movements in the mud: sometimes it looks like they don’t stop walking while they feed.
+They eat marine worms and molluscs.

-When we fly in to roost we roll and twist through the sky.
+When they fly in to roost, they often roll and twist through the sky.

-The best way to tell me apart from the Black-tailed Godwit is that in flight I do not have white wing bars; when on the ground you can see I have shorter legs and my beak is slightly upcurved.
+The best way to tell bar-tailed godwit apart from the black-tailed godwit is that they do not have white wing bars in flight; when on the ground you can see they have shorter legs and their beaks are slightly upcurved.

-Much scarcer than the similar species of Black-tailed Godwit, with Solent numbers between 300 and 600 throughout the peak months of December to March.
-My numbers are unfortunately decreasing
+Much scarcer than the similar species of black-tailed godwit, with Solent numbers between 300 and 600 throughout the peak months of December to March.
+Numbers are unfortunately decreasing.

-I’m a qualifying feature for the Chichester and Langstone Harbours Special Protection Area – that means, when the site was designated, a nationally significant number of us used these awesome coastlines in the winter!
+Bar-tailed godwit are a qualifying feature for the Chichester and Langstone Harbours Special Protection Area – that means, when the site was designated, a nationally significant number of this species use our coastlines in the winter.

 In October 2022 a juvenile bar-tailed godwit flew 13,560 kilometres from Alaska to the Australian state of Tasmania without stopping, appearing to set a new world record for marathon bird flights.